 The contents of the pixel read mask register, which may be accessed by the MPU at any time, are bitwise logically ANDed with the PO-P7 inputs.
 Bit DO of the pixel read mask register corresponds to pixel input P0.
-The addressed location provides 24 bits (18 bits for the Bt471/476) of color information to the three D/A converters.
+The addressed location provides 18 bits (Bt475) or 24 bits (Bt477) of color information to the three D/A converters.
 For proper operation, the pixel read mask register must be initialized by the user after power-up.

 The SYNC and BLANK inputs, also latched on the rising edge of CLOCK to maintain synchronization with the color data, add appropriately weighted currents to the analog outputs.
-This produces the specific output levels required for video applications, as illustrated in Figures 1, 2, and 3.
-Tables 4, 5, and 6 detail how the SYNC and BLANK inputs modify the output levels.
+This produces the specific output levels required for video applications, as illustrated in Figures 1-3.
+Tables 4-6 detail how the SYNC and BLANK inputs modify the output levels.

-The SETUP input is used to specify whether a 0 IRE (SETUP = GND) or 7.5 IRE (SETUP = VAA) blanking pedestal is to be used.
-The Bt476 generates only a 0 IRE blanking pedestal (Figures 2 and 3).
+The SETUP input pin is logically ANDed with the SETUP command bit and is used to specify whether a 0 or 7.5 IRE blanking pedestal is to be used.

-The analog outputs of the Bt471/476/478 can directly drive a 37.5 Ω load, such as a doubly-terminated 75 Ω coaxial cable.
+The analog outputs of the Bt475/477 can directly drive a 37.5 Ω load, such as a doubly-terminated 75 Ω coaxial cable.

 OL0-OL3 P0P7 Addressed by frame buffer

 \$0 \$00 color palette RAM location \$00

 \$0 \$01 color palette RAM location \$01

-: : -
+: : 1 •

 \$0 \$FF color palette RAM location \$FF

 \$1 \$xx overlay color 1

-·: · \$xx :
+: \$xx

 \$F \$xx overlay color 15

 Table 3.
-Pixel and Overlay Control Truth Table

-(Pixel Read Mask Register = \$FF).
+Pixel and Overlay Control Truth Table.
+(Pixel Read Mask Register = \$FF)